Cerulean Winds Announces Plans to Build North Sea Renewables Grid Powered by Floating Wind

 Humza Malik, founding partner of Frontier Power, said that each site will be located within 100km of the others and will be connected together to form the offshore ring main around the Central North Sea.
 A High Voltage Alternating Current (HVAC) transmission will provide availability and redundancy for maximising generation uptime.
 The scale allows for offtake to other parts of the North Sea through a new High Voltage Direct Current (HDVC) network.

 Cerulean and Frontier Power International's plan is to focus on oil and gas operators in Phase 1 of the NSRG project to support their brownfield modifications.
 In future phases, the NSRG will export green power to the grids in southern UK and Europe.
-The HVDC transmission will not only provide clean energy to the National Grid but will also allow for the direct export of power to continental Europe, which will make a material impact on Scotland's emissions and support a just transition.
+The HVDC transmission will not only provide clean energy to the but will also allow for the direct export of power to continental Europe, which will make a material impact on Scotland's emissions and support a just transition.